Skip to content

 learning_mode: always

-# Memory backend override for this agent (optional: mem0 or file)
+# Memory backend override for this agent (optional: mem0, file, or none)

 memory_backend: file